History of Orthodoxy

 Today, nearly a thousand years later, the other four Patriarchates remain intact, in full communion, maintaining that Orthodox Apostolic faith of the inspired New Testament record.

-Go to a Time Line of Church History (printable) to trace the birth and continuity of the Orthodox Church from Pentecost to the present.
+View the Timeline of the Orthodox Church History to trace the birth and continuity of the Orthodox Church from Pentecost to the present.

 Orthodoxy in North America began in 1794 by missionaries who labored in Alaska, San Francisco and along the West coast.
 Today there are some 2,000 communities of various ethnic background throughout North America.